Gaius-Augustus/learnMSA/docs/training.rst

     model.
 This is useful if a pre-trained model is provided via ``--load_model`` or the model is initialized from an existing MSA via the option ``--init_msa``.

+``--only_matches``
+    Large-scale alignments often produce very large output files, depending on how insertions are represented.
+Although learnMSA aligns insertions, which keeps alignments as compact as possible, substantial numbers of gaps can still occur and increase file size.
+This option can be used to omit all insertions and write only those amino acids that are assigned to match states while representing deletions with the gap character.
+The alignment length will be bounded by the model length *ℓ*, unless domain repeat occurs.
+    This can be useful, for example, in phylogenetic downstream analyses where only conserved columns are of interest.

 Practical tips and example commands
 -----------------------------------